rosenpass/rosenpass/docker/USAGE.md

 ```

 Start the server container.
-Note that the `NET_ADMIN` capability is neccessary, the rp command will create and manage wireguard interfaces.
+Note that the `NET_ADMIN` capability is necessary, the rp command will create and manage wireguard interfaces.
 Also make sure the `wireguard` kernel module is loaded by the host. (`lsmod | grep wireguard`)

 ```bash